medizininformatik-initiative/Projectathon7-VHF-DataExtraction/README.md

 ### Step 3 - Create local version of config files

-Create your own config files using the ``
+Create your own config files using the `initialise-env-files.sh`

 ### Step 4 - Run the data extraction, pseudonymisation and bundleing